Revolutionary-Games/Thrive/README.md

 game will then play that sound instead.

 To contribute assets you can contact a developer and provide that person with your assets and the developer can add the assets to the official repository.
-It will at a later time be possible to [commit](https://wiki.revolutionarygamesstudio.com/wiki/Git_LFS)
+It will at a later time be possible to [commit](https://wiki.revolutionarygamesstudio.com/wiki/Git_LFS) to
 Git LFS server yourself, currently it is limited to only Thrive developers.
 Note that you must have Git LFS installed.

 Extra note for modellers: